BMAP* name = "filename";

 BMAP* name = "#(width)x(height)x(bits)";

 Defines a bitmap pointer with the given name.
-The pointer is set to an image file (see file formats for valid image files) or to a black bitmap with a given width, height, and color depth.
+The pointer is set to an image file (see file formats for valid image files), to a rectangular part of an image file, or to a black bitmap with a given width, height, and color depth.
 Empty bitmaps can then set to a certain color by bmap_fill.
 Bitmaps are mostly used for 2D elements or for render targets.

 Parameters: